Saturday, November 12, 2022

 Legislation action, if any, should not be restrictive on the merchant who offers stamps but permissive for the husband to beat his wife if she uses them.
 Far from being the gullible victims of a merchandising gimmick, housewives are using trading stamps to pull the wool over the old man’s budget.
 Mama and the merchants are in cahoots.

-The natural weapon, the flat of the hand administered briskly to the backside immediately upon discovery of the housewife’s fraternizing with a food retailer, may not be practical, particular for small husbands with large wives.
+The natural weapon, the flat of the hand administered briskly to the backside immediately upon discovery of the housewife’s fraternizing with a food retailer, may not be practical, particularly for small husbands with large wives.
 [17]

 More rational opponents charged that trading stamp programs gave the large retail chains an advantage over small independent businesses.
 Critics also asserted that the program overhead (estimated at 2% of sales volumes) led to higher food prices, and that stamps distracted shoppers from noticing this.
 A co-op approach awarding members dividends was suggested as an alternative.
 The CAC called stamps a bribe, noting that shoppers who didn’t use the stamps were, in effect, paying for those who did, or to the stamp manufacturer.
 Non-stamp grocery chains called the scheme “a cancer that just keeps growing” and said gimmicks were “parasites preying on customers’ gullibility.”
 [18]